On finite generation in magnitude (co)homology, and its torsion

 \section{Magnitude (co)homology}

-In this section, we prove the main result of the paper, \emph{i.e.}~that magnitude (co)homology of graphs is a finitely generated functor on the category $\bC\Graph^\op$ of connected graphs and contractions.
-As a consequence, we recover structural results on its torsion and ranks.
-We note here that all graphs are undirected, but the same statements can be also inferred for the directed graphs -- we will focus on the directed version in a forthcoming work.
+In this section, we prove the main result of the paper, that is, that magnitude cohomology of graphs is a finitely generated functor on the category $\bC\Graph^\op_{\leq g}$ of connected graphs with bounded genus, and contractions.
+As a consequence, in the next section, we shall recover structural results on its torsion and rank growth.